Blog Layout

 Depending on where you plan on having your ceremony and your reception, you will need different options of lighting available to you.
 If you are getting married outdoors and sunset, you won’t need the same lighting as you would if you ceremony is inside.
 The time of day, the location and the vibe of the wedding will all impact your lighting choices.

-For indoor lighting:
+For indoor lighting

 First off, it’s good to know what lighting already exists in the venue and how that can work for you.
 You can then add to it or work around it depending what atmosphere you are looking to create.
 Uplighters are great for highlighting architectural features or changing the colours on the walls to match you theme.
 Colour washing will create different moods throughout your venue.
 If you want the personal touch, we can even create customised projected lettering and images on the walls and ceiling of the venue.
 There are so many options available, work with us to find out what will work best for your special day.

-For outdoor lighting:
+For outdoor lighting

 The biggest problem with outdoor lighting is the power supply (luckily we have qualified electricians on site and generators available to hire if needed) but the options are endless.
 Whether you want to light pathways to the venue, in the car park or to the facilities.
 From wrapping trees in hundreds of Pea Lights, to running lengths of festoon lighting, and flood lighting the outside of a building in your chosen colours.
 There are numerous ways we can transform the outside space and bring it to life with light.